r-keegan/synoptic-project/README.md

 Refer to the Route Path document or Test Plan for error messages.

+If you want to go back to an initial state - delete the main.db inside the synoptic-project source code.
+It can be safely deleted.

 To run the tests there are multiple options:

 To run all tests, from your root directory in the terminal, type: `go test ./..`

 In your terminal, cd into the directory you wish to test: ie: `cd Repository` Next, in your terminal, type: `go test`
+__
 OR  you can run these commands:

     `go get -u github.com/onsi/ginkgo/ginkgo`